In Penelope Lively’s Booker-prize winning Moon Tiger, an elderly woman lies dying in a hospital somewhere in the UK.

 Moon Tiger was published by Andre Deutsch in 1987 and won the Booker Prize in that year against competition from Iris Murdoch and Chinua Achebe.
 I read this as part of my Booker Prize project

-A recording of Penelope Lively talking about Moon Tiger is available as a podcast from the BBC World Book Club.
+A recording of Penelope Lively discussing Moon Tiger is available from the BBC World Book Club.